ttmtt-amz/amazon-sagemaker-keras-text-classification/README.md

 At this point, you should only see two files: ‘glove.6B.100d.txt’ (word embeddings) and ‘newsCorpora.csv’ (dataset) in the this data directory.

-5. Either using the S3 Web Console, or aws cli upload these files into the root directory of the 'sagemaker-aiml-data-<unique-name>' bucket.
+5. Either using the S3 Web Console, or aws cli upload these files into the root directory of the 'sagemaker-aiml-data-&lt;unique-name&gt;' bucket.

 ### LAB1: Dataset Exploration